Bringing the Coronation to Life for Blind and Visually Impaired Children

 Every single member of Living Paintings postal library for blind children will receive our special free coronation gift and it is theirs to keep forever.
 But we know that only a small fraction of blind and visually impaired children and young people in the UK are benefitting from our service.
 We want to make sure that every blind child can feel included in this momentous occasion – regardless of whether they are a member of our library or not.

 Applications to receive our free coronation gift is open to all families, schools or people supporting blind or visually impaired children.
 Registration is open now and takes just a couple of minutes to complete.
-But hurry, you only have until April 14th to sign up!
+But hurry, you only have until the end of April to sign up!

 You can help a blind or visually impaired child in your life feel included in the celebrations by visiting our coronation hub at livingpaintings.org/coronation